STOIE/recipes/recipes/xo/README.md

 #### Ingredients

 * Chicken prepared earlier
-* 8 rounds of ginger (2mm thick)
+* 8 rounds of ginger, cut 2mm thick
 * ~8-10 chopped scallions
-* snow peas if wanted
+* ~15 sugar snap peas
-* 1 whole thai chili, sliced into 0.5mm thick rounds
+* 1-1/2 whole thai chili, sliced into 0.5mm thick rounds

 #### Method

 1. Combine all the ingredients with the previously prepared chicken.
-1. Place onto a large plate, cover tightly with aluminium foil and place into a high heat steamer.
+1. Place into a large tray of adequate depth (else a plate), cover tightly with aluminium foil and place into a steamer on high heat.
-1. If using a single very large plate that can fit all the ingredients, steam for around ~40-45 minutes (if double-stacking, cooking 2-3kg chicken, cook for ~50 minutes; over 3kg ~60 minutes).
+1. If using a single large plate that can fit all the ingredients, steam for around ~40-45 minutes (if double-stacking, cooking 2-3kg chicken, cook for ~50 minutes; over 3kg ~60 minutes).
-1. Remove and eat with steamed rice.
+1. Remove and eat with steamed jasmine rice.